-COM has five College-Wide SLOs, which also serve as the General Education SLOs for the college.
+COM has six College-Wide SLOs, which also serve as the General Education SLOs for the college.
 These learning outcomes reflect the core competencies required for students who complete the GE program.

 - Written, Oral, and Visual Communication: Effectively and critically understand and communicate visually, in writing, and orally using traditional and/or modern information resources and supporting technology.